Atopic dermatitis causes repeated attacks of itching

 and rash that can become quite severe.
 It is most common

-condition.
-More recent studies report that many people, especially teens and adults, continue to have
+in babies and children.
+Some children outgrow it.
+But many people, especially teens and adults, continue to have

-relapses or to have the condition, although not as severely.2 Also, a person may develop atopic dermatitis
+relapses or to have the condition, although not as severely.2 Also, a person may get atopic dermatitis

 as an adult.